Staging Your Home While You Live There

 Many homes have underutilized areas like stair nooks, junk rooms, and basements.
 Consider staging these to add value; since you’re not using them anyway, it won’t be an inconvenience to keep them looking dressed up, and by occupying them, you’ll reduce the chance that they attract clutter.
 Add an armchair, a table, and a soft lamp to make a reading corner, or a yoga mat and some pillows to create an instant yoga studio.
 These little spots in your home can become hidden gems to entrance buyers, rather than awkward spaces.

 The kitchen, bathroom, and bedroom tend to be most prone to clutter and messy surfaces, and those are the spots where buyers most want to see clean spaces.
 Start by storing items that you’re using; closed storage in the kitchen, bedroom, and bathroom is important.
 Use totes in the bathroom for personal items, and make sure everyone in the house knows to clean up after meals.
-Keep the counters clean with the exception of some accent pieces like vases filled with flowers or a bowl of fruit, and if you make a meal that smells strong, neutralize the odor when you’re done.
+Keep the counters clear with the exception of some accent pieces like vases filled with flowers or a bowl of fruit, and if you make a meal that smells strong, neutralize the odor when you’re done.

 Open the windows at least ten minutes a day for ventilation to keep the house smelling fresh, and make sure to keep fresh vases of flowers around along with living plants, because they can make your house much more inviting.
 If you have animals, clean up after them regularly.